qpdf/qpdf/manual/design.rst

 encrypted files.

-When copying encrypted files, unless otherwise directed, qpdf will preserve any encryption in force in the original file. qpdf can do this with either the user or the owner password.
+When copying encrypted files, unless otherwise directed, qpdf will preserve any encryption in effect in the original file. qpdf can do this with either the user or the owner password.
 There is no difference in capability based on which password is used.
 When 40 or 128 bit encryption keys are used, the user password can be recovered with the owner password.
 With 256 keys, the user and owner passwords are used independently to encrypt the actual encryption key, so while either can be used, the owner password can no longer be used to recover the user password.

 Starting with version 4.0.0, qpdf can read files that are not encrypted but that contain encrypted attachments, but it cannot write such files.